msjimc/RunningWindowsProgramsOnLinux/pop_os.md

 # POP!_OS:

 ## Starting point
-POP!OS 22.04 was installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and on VirtualBox with 25 GB hard disk while on HyperV it had a dynamically resizing hard disk.
-Both installations were configured with default settings and the gnome desktop.
+POP!OS 22.04 was installed on a 64-bit virtual machine with 4,096 MB of RAM, and 4 processors.
+For the virtualization platforms, VirtualBox was allocated a 25 GB hard disk, whereas Hyper-V was set up with a dynamically resizing hard disk.
+Both environments utilized the default configuration settings along with the GNOME desktop environment.

-The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder using FireFox.
+The circularMT.exe file and the sequence.gb files were obtained from the GitHub (https://github.com/msjimc/circularMT)  repository under the 'Program' and 'Example data' directories, respectively.
+These files were downloaded directly to the user’s Download folder via Firefox.

 ## Installation